 * Crichton on Consensus: When you hear consensus, consensus, you might have reason to doubt the consensus.
 Physician and Jurassic Park author Michael Crichton warned at CalTech: "I regard consensus science as an extremely pernicious development that ought to be stopped cold in its tracks.
 Historically, the claim of consensus has been the first refuge of scoundrels; it is a way to avoid debate by claiming that the matter is already settled.
 Whenever you hear the consensus of scientists agrees on something or other, reach for your wallet, because you’re being had.
 Let’s be clear: the work of science has nothing whatever to do with consensus.
 Consensus is the business of politics.
 Science, on the contrary, requires only one investigator who happens to be right, which means that he or she has results that are verifiable by reference to the real world.
 In science consensus is irrelevant.
 What is relevant is reproducible results.
 The greatest scientists in history are great precisely because they broke with the consensus.
 There is no such thing as consensus science.
 If it’s consensus, it isn’t science.
 If it’s science, it isn’t consensus. ...
 I would remind you to notice where the claim of consensus is invoked.
 Consensus is invoked only in situations where the science is not solid enough.
 Nobody says the consensus of scientists agrees that E=mc2.
 Nobody says the consensus is that the sun is 93 million miles away.
 It would never occur to anyone to speak that way."

-* RSR Asks Newsweek Reporters About Their 1987 Statistic: As often claimed by evolutionists, AronRa told Real Science Radio's Bob Enyart that 99.86% of scientists affirm Darwinism, a statistic that is unintentionally fabricated by a confused misuse of a 1987 Newsweek article that reports no poll or survey but a "count" of 700 creationist scientists.
-(At the time the Creation Research Society had that same number, 700, as the size of its voting membership which was made up of scientists with advanced degrees.)
+* RSR Asks Newsweek Reporters about their 1987 Statistic: As often claimed by evolutionists, AronRa told Real Science Radio's Bob Enyart that 99.86% of scientists affirm Darwinism, a statistic that is unintentionally fabricated by a confused misuse of a 1987 Newsweek article that reports no poll or survey but a "count" of 700 creationist scientists.
+This figure came from the size of the voting membership of the Creation Research Society, which at that time was 700 scientists with advanced degrees.

 * Newsweek Reporters Larry Martz and Ann McDaniel: In 1987 Martz & McDaniel wrote, "By one count there are some 700 scientists with respectable academic credentials (out of a total of 480,000 U.S. earth and life scientist) who give credence to creation-science, the general theory that complex life forms did not evolve but appeared "abruptly."
 To a request for more details, on June 12, 2012 Ann McDaniel replied to Real Science Radio: "Bob – I wish I had the notes for that story, but I don’t have everything from 25 years ago, and I don’t remember.
 So sorry that I cannot help you."
 On April 1, 2013 Larry Martz wrote, "Mr. Enyart, ...
 I was the New York writer on this story, working from reports from Ann McDaniel and others who weren't named in the byline, along with whatever telephone reporting I did myself.
 I don't remember which of them came up with that figure, or what its provenance was.
 It might well have been Ginny Carroll, who was Newsweek's principal reporter on Christian religious affairs; but sad to say, Ginny is dead.
 Your conjecture seems entirely reasonable, but none of us can confirm it...
 I think you are probably safe to use your conjecture for the source, along with 'probably.' best, larry martz".